Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Frequently Asked Questions (FAQs)

-1. How do I know if my operations have outgrown FarEye?
+2. How do I know if my operations have outgrown FarEye?

 If teams rely on manual overrides more often, struggle with peak-hour performance, or need deeper flexibility in planning and editing workflows, it’s usually a sign that the operation has scaled beyond what the current setup supports.
+Recurring system slowness, rigid booking edits, and delayed analytics are the most common indicators.

-2. Can I migrate from FarEye without disrupting live delivery operations?
+3. Can I migrate from FarEye without disrupting live delivery operations?

 Yes.
-Most enterprise platforms follow a phased migration approach: parallel runs, API syncing, and controlled rollout, to ensure dispatching and tracking continue without downtime.
+Most enterprise platforms follow a phased migration approach—parallel runs, API syncing, and controlled rollout—to ensure dispatching and tracking continue without downtime.

-3. How long does it typically take to switch from FarEye to another platform?
+4. How long does it typically take to switch from FarEye to another platform?

 Depending on integrations and workflow complexity, most teams complete migration within 2–8 weeks, including data alignment, pilot routes, and go-live stabilization.

-4. What data needs to be prepared before migrating off FarEye?
+5. What data needs to be prepared before migrating off FarEye?

 Teams usually export fleet data, service areas, historical delivery records, customer preferences, and operational rules to map them into the new system’s structure.

-5. Do FarEye alternatives support hybrid or multi-fleet models?
+6. Do FarEye alternatives support hybrid or multi-fleet models?

-6. Will switching platforms require retraining drivers and dispatchers?
+7. Will switching platforms require retraining drivers and dispatchers?

 MEET THE AUTHOR